kawakamimanabu/scopehell/README.md

 comparing scope life time for Java EE. currently, checking request, view, session and application scopes.

+Every time you click "CountUp(with navigation)", the request is sent and page will be refreshed.
+If you click "CountUp(with ajax)", the counter display will be updated.

 I used WildFly to check.
 You can check its life cycle event in server.log.
 If you configure log levels, life cycle events can be checked.